bob-weber/cardGame-500/TaskList.md

 - [x] Add menu quit
 - [ ] Add menu about, game information
 - [ ] Add teams
-- [ ] Add bidding capability
+- [x] Add bidding capability
+  * Complete.
+Bids are verified to be valid, including double nellow, which requires partner bid nellow.
-  * In progress.
-Need to verify bids are valid, and display them on the table.
+  * Bids are displayed on the table as they're made.
+  * Invalid bids result in player being able to rebid.
 - [ ] Test card play for validity/prevent illegal moves
 - [ ] Add scoring
 - [ ] Pop-up after each hand, indicating: